xtrime-ru/antizapret-vpn-docker/README.md

 apt install -y iptables-persistent

 ```

-## CDN + EDNS
-Some domains resolve differenlty depending from subnet (geoip) of client.
-In this case using of DNS located on remote server will break some services.
-EDNS is allowing to overwrite client IP in DNS requests to upstream server and get correct results.
-Its enabled by default and client ip is pointed to Moscow (Yandex Subnet).
-If you located in other region, you need to replace `77.88.8.8` with your real ip address on this page `http://your-server-ip:3000/#dns`

 ## Extra information
 - [OpenWrt setup guide](./docs/guide_OpenWrt.md) - how to setup OpenWrt router with this solution to keep LAN clients happy.